sebsto/amplify-ios-workshop/MOB304/instructions/content/70_add_custom_gui/30_customized_ui.md

 #if DEBUG
 struct ContentView_Previews : PreviewProvider {
 static var previews: some View {
-        CustomLoginView() // Renders your UI View on the XCode preview }
+        CustomLoginView() // Renders your UI View on the Xcode preview }
 }
 #endif